noahslusher/restful-to-graph/README.md

 * **jwt-decode** is an npm package that helps decode JWTs from their Base64Url encoding.
 (For this application, it is used to extract non-sensitive data such as the token’s expiration date to see if it’s expired before making a request to the server.)

-* **The faker npm package** allows you to generate massive amounts of fake data in the development environment of your Node.js applications.

 * **The nodemon package** simplifies the development environment by automatically restarting the Node.js applications when file changes in the directory are detected.